Art & Design Enrichment

 Help run a news reporting service for the College Publicity Department and develop real-world experience of researching and writing news releases.
-In the process learn about the operation of the mass media and how “news” is constructed.

 The following recreational activities are offered to all students on Wednesday afternoons (or sometimes on other occasions during the week):

 The following small qualifications at levels 2 may be added to three A levels (or equivalent) to complete a study programme and broaden your CV.

 - Dance Leadership Award,

 - Nutrition and Health.